grantcolley/tradeview/README.md

 ![Alt text](/README-images/tradeview.PNG?raw=true "Trade View")

 #### Strategies
-Strategies are run on an instance of [tradeserver](#tradeserver-aspnetcore-webhost) and can be monitored by one or more users.
+Strategies are run on an instance of [TradeServer](#tradeserver-aspnetcore-webhost) and can be monitored by one or more users.
 It is possible to update a running strategy's parameters in realtime e.g. buy and sell triggers or suspend trading.
 See [Running a Strategy](#running-a-strategy).

 ![Alt text](/README-images/strategies.PNG?raw=true "Strategies")